simon-heinen/droidar/README.md

 Also read the [wiki articles](https://github.com/bitstars/droidar/wiki/_pages) for more detailed information about DroidAR.

 This framework can be used for many different scenarios, there are already some demo applications available (check the videos below).

-For the latest news about DroidAR also visit our [blog](http://droidar.blogspot.com/)
+For the latest news about DroidAR also visit our [blog](http://droidar.blogspot.com/).

-DroidAR is available under commercial license, or can be freely downloaded and used under [the GNU GPL v3 license](http://www.gnu.org/licenses/gpl.html).
+DroidAR can be freely downloaded and used under [the GNU GPL v3 license](http://www.gnu.org/licenses/gpl.html) from this GitHub repository and is also available under a commercial license.

 Demo Videos
 =======